PRAJEESH1808/SQL/README.md

 # SQL
-Designed Data Model for FullStack projects
+Designed Data Model for Full stack projects
 Performed in (XAMPP)
 connected using Java